abdullahkhalfan/tennis-calculator/README.md

 ## Improvements

-- Encapsulate `Match` object into `Tournament` object, especially if we wanting to support more than one tournament
+- Encapsulate `Match` object into `Tournament` object, especially if we're wanting to support more than one tournament
 - Better error handling, and throwing exceptions where necessary
 - Procedural and functional logic in handling the user's input can be converted to be more object-oriented
-- Supporting user's mistakes in typing and formatting of queries
+- Supporting the user's mistakes in typing and formatting of queries